 Araguaia National Park: Bananal Island (Brazil)

-Araguaia National Park is located on Bananal Island in the Brazilian state of Tocantins.
-It is the largest known river island on Earth.
-The northern one-third of the island, which is designated as a National Park, is a popular destination for ecotourism.
+Araguaia National Park is in the Brazilian state of Tocantins on Bananal Island, Earth's largest known river island.
+The northern one-third of the island, designated as a National Park, is a popular destination for ecotourism.
 The southern two-thirds are indigenous territories.

 Araguaia National Park

-Araguaia National Park, originally established in 1959, is located on Bananal Island (Ilha do Bananal) in the western part of the Brazilian state of Tocantins.
+Araguaia National Park, initially established in 1959, is located on Bananal Island (Ilha do Bananal) in the western part of the Brazilian state of Tocantins.
 In 1986, most of the river island was declared indigenous land.
-The northern one-third of the island, which is designated as a National Park, is a popular destination for ecotourism.
+The northern one-third of the island, designated as a National Park, is a popular destination for ecotourism.
 The southern two-thirds are indigenous territories.

 The entirety of Bananal Island is either a natural or cultural preserve:

-Araguaia National Park is largely flat land and lies at an altitude of 200 - 240 m (656 - 787 ft) above sea level.
+Araguaia National Park is mainly flat land and lies 200 - 240 m (656 - 787 ft) above sea level.
 It is situated at the junction of the Amazon biome to the north and the grassland and stunted woodland biome to the south.

 Rainfall is most frequent between November and March.
-The river is subject to large fluctuations in level and the park is subject to periodic flooding.
+As a result, during these months, the river is subject to significant fluctuations in level, and the park is subject to periodic flooding.

 Flora

-The landscape is a blend of Pantanal wetlands, Cerrado savanna and Amazonian Rainforest.
-The flora consists of a mixture of savannah grassland, scrub and deciduous forest.
-In addition, there are piassava palms and buriti palms in parts of the park that are frequently inundated.
+The landscape blends Pantanal wetlands, the Cerrado savanna, and Amazonian Rainforest.
+The flora is a mixture of savannah grassland, scrub and deciduous forest.
+In addition, piassava palms and buriti palms in parts of the park are frequently inundated.

 In the forested areas, some frequently encountered species include the cow tree, Cabralea, Tabebuia, Qualea parviflora, black sweetwood and genipap.
 In the drier savannah part of the park, there are many species of grasses, with scattered trees such as the souari nut tree and the pau-d'alho.